fbpx

 2. Street Buskers Downtown

-• Local tip: Bring cash so you can tip the buskers.
-Also, don’t forget your sunscreen!
+Local tip: Bring cash so you can tip the buskers.

 4. Farmers Market

-• Starting July 13th, you can now visit the Grande Prairie Farmers’ Market on Wednesday afternoons in addition to their year-round Friday and Saturday times.
+In summer, you can visit Grande Prairie Farmers’ Market on Wednesday afternoons in addition to their year-round Friday and Saturday times.
 Whether you’re in the market (pun intended!) for locally-grown veggies, artisanal gifts, or what some consider to be GP’s best fish tacos, a trip to the Farmers’ Market is a must!

-• Pack up your own homemade picnic, or grab some delicious hand-helds from one of our city’s many food trucks and head down to Muskoseepi Park for a chill afternoon.
+Pack up your own homemade picnic, or grab some delicious hand-held food from one of our city’s many food trucks and head down to Muskoseepi Park for a chill afternoon.
 Want to take it up a notch?
-The park is home to many sports, including lawn bowling, mini golf, spikeball, and even fishing – more information here!
+The park hosts many sports, including lawn bowling, mini golf, spikeball, and even fishing – more information here!

-• Local tip: The best way to tell if a haskap berry is ripe is by giving it a tickle and seeing if it falls off.
-If they aren’t falling off the branch, it’s not ready!
+Local tip: The best way to tell if a haskap berry is ripe is by giving it a tickle and seeing if it falls off.
+If it’s not falling off the branch, that berry’s not ready!

 MODERATE

-• River Stone Golf Course is one of our area’s newest golf courses but has since established itself as a uniquely challenging and beautiful course along the banks of the Smoky River.
-The views (and clubhouse caesars) can’t be beat!
-For more golf courses to explore in our region, visit: Grande Prairie & Region Golf Courses.
+River Stone Golf Course is one of our area’s newest golf courses, but has quickly established itself as a uniquely challenging and beautiful course along the banks of the Smoky River.
+The views can’t be beat – even better when you pair them with a Caesar at the clubhouse!
+Be sure to check out some of the other courses in our region, too.

 12. Fishing